gborghesan/oro_extra/README.txt

 how to make a orocos library
 ======

-in the cmake whre the lib is
+in the cmake where the lib is

 ```
 orocos_library(rtt_period_counter